-A distribution made by a trust after the time it joins a consolidated group is not counted in determining if the pattern of distributions test is passed as a transfer test if it is attributable to income or capital of the trust after the joining time.
+A distribution made by a trust after the time it joins a consolidated group is not counted in determining if the pattern of distributions test is passed as a transfer test if it is made from income or capital of the trust that is attributable to a time after the joining time.
 Refer to subsection 707-130(4) of ITAA 1997.